International School of Zanzibar: Curriculum

 In principle the International School of Zanzibar follows the British National Curriculum including the administration of IGCSEs and AS/A-Level exams (the school is an accredited Cambridge Examination Centre that also accepts private candidates).
 Included in the curriculum are English, mathematics, science, history, geography, information technology, Swahili language, French language, music, physical education & swimming.

 More information

-The school has grown from 10 children in 1988 to over 200 in October 2015.
-In 2021 the school graduated its first Year 13 class, and those students have gone on to study in the UK, Switzerland, and Tanzania.
+The school grew from 10 children in 1988 to more than 200 by October 2015.
+In 2021, the school graduated its first Year 13 class, with students continuing their studies in the UK, Switzerland, and Tanzania.
 The school amenities include a swimming pool, science lab, tennis court, football field, art room, and an ICT (Information and Communication Technology) lab.
-The school has wide range of teachers from around the world, such as Zanzibar, mainland Tanzania, United States, United Kingdom, Belgium, and South Africa.
+The school employs a diverse teaching staff from around the world, such as Zanzibar, mainland Tanzania, the United States, the United Kingdom, Belgium, and South Africa.

-The school has an International student body enrolling students throughout the age ranges, representing 29 different countries.
+The school has an international student body, with enrolments across all age ranges, representing 29 different countries.
 These include Tanzanian (46%), Germany (7%), the United Kingdom (6%), Italian (5%), Egyptian (4%), Finnish (3%), and Spanish (3%).
-The remaining 27% of the student population come from 22 other nations.
+The remaining 27% of the student population comes from 22 other nations.